Boys Town National Training is...

 provide a proven, student-centered Model that gives educators practical, real-world skills they can use to manage behavior, build relationships and teach social skills.
 Through on-site and online training, consulting and coaching, we work side-by-side with schools to accomplish lasting results.

-schools struggling to reverse a rising tide of behavorial challenges need us.
+schools struggling to reverse a rising tide of academic and behavorial challenges need us.
 We're a mission-driven organization with nearly a century of experience working with high-need children in challenging environments.

 The Boys Town Mission